-Principle 2: Governance 2 An FMI should have governance arrangements that are clear and transparent, promote the safety and efficiency of the FN 11, and support the stability of the broader financial system, other relevant public interest consider ations, and the objectives of relevant stakeholders.
-Summary narrative CSCS has reviewed and updated its governance arrangements in the past 3 years.
-The Board adopted the SEC Code of Corporate Governance for public companies, which has general application across the Nigerian market.
-It has developed charters for the board including board committees that clarifies their roles and responsibilities.
-There is a code of conduct that applies to all Board members including the Chairman and a Board Charter.
-CSCS commenced a process of annual Board evaluations in 2013.
+Principle 2: Governance 2 An FMI should have gov vernance arrangements that are clear and transparent, promote the safety and efficiency of the FM 11, and support the stability of the broader financial system, other relevant public interest consider ations, and the objectives of relevant stakeholders.
+Summary narrative The Board adopted the SEC Code of Corporate Governance for public companies, which has general application across the Nigerian market and submits its compliance with the Code on a yearly basis, the last was submitted on January 29, 2018.
+The overall governance and direction of CSCS rests with the Board of Directors which comprises a mix of Executive, Non-executive and Independent industry experts.
+CSCS has charters for the board including board committees that clarifies their roles and responsibilities.
+There is a code of conduct that applies to all Board members including the Chairman.
+CSCS carries out annual Board evaluation.
 Rating of Principle Observed Key Consideration 1.
 "An FMI should have objectives that place a high priority on the safety and efficiency of the FMI and explicitly support financial stability and other relevant public interest considerations."
 Observed